Sureuba/SENG-438-The-Amazing-Group-4/seng438-a4-team_4.md

 *Limited functionality: Lacks advanced features for complex web automation.

 # 12. How the team work/effort was divided and managed

 The teamwork was divided fairly, and gave everyone a chance to gain as much as we could from this lab.
-For part 1, 2 members worked on mutation testing for the Range.java class and the other two members conducted mutation testing for the DataUtilities.java class.
+For part 1, Uruba and Naina worked on mutation testing for the Range.java class and Questions 1 - 5.
+Bill and Mike conducted mutation testing for the DataUtilities.java class, and questions 3, 4, 6 and 7.
 Through this division, everyone got the opportunity to run PIT tests and increase mutation coverage by creating new test cases.
 For part 2, each group member (the 4 of us) all completed 2 tests on the Selenium IDE for the ebay website.
-This ensured an even and managble split between tasks for each group member.
+Bill and Mike worked on questions 8 - 10.
+Uruba and Naina worked on the rest of questions.
+This also give each member a chance to gain experience with GUI testing.
+This ensured an even and manageable split between tasks for each group member.

-# Difficulties encountered, challenges overcome, and lessons learned
+# 13. Difficulties encountered, challenges overcome, and lessons learned

-In this lab, we used two new software tools: The PIT test mutation tool on Eclipse and the Selenium IDE extesnion.
+In this lab, we used two new software tools: The PIT test mutation tool on Eclipse and the Selenium IDE extension.
 It was challenging using these new softwares because we had never used them before.
-More than the muation testing itself, waiting for the PIT test to load was a struggle because it would take so long.
-We used external resources to learn how to use the Selenium IDE and were able to ocvercome the challenge of utilizing a new testing tool.
+More than the mutation testing itself, waiting for the PIT test to load was a struggle because it would take so long.
+We used external resources to learn how to use the Selenium IDE and were able to overcome the challenge of utilizing a new testing tool.
 Another challenge was understanding what all of the mutations even meant when running the PIT test.
 Some of them were very confusing and so we did not know hoe to write tests to kill those specific mutants.
 The biggest challenge with this lab was how time consuming it was.
-The pit tests took way too long to run, but through conducting this lab, we leanrd how to use 2 new software testing tools.
+As for Selenium, the recording of mouse movement caused some problems.
+Hover over an element and using the mouse to select an auto filled cell would cause the test to fail.
+We are not sure what caused this issue, and it was fixed by using keyboard input or deleting some unnecessary mouse movements.
+Through conducting this lab, we learned how to use 2 new software testing tools.

-# Comments/feedback on the lab itself
+# 14. Comments/feedback on the lab itself

 As written above, this lab was extremely time consuming.
 Especially part 1 of the lab, writing tests was not the issue, it was how long it took to load the PIT mutation tests.
 Increasing mutation coverage by 10% is very hard to do when it takes 30 minutes just to load the pit test summary.
 Our feedback would be to shorten this lab or ask us to increase the coverage by less, as getting it up 10% takes very long.
 Also, there was no guidance on how to use the Selenium IDE tool, we had to learn from external resources, so an example on how to use the tool would have been helpful.
 Other than the overwhelming time consuming aspect of this lab, we enjoyed learning how to use these tools and we now know how to make better tests for a certain class.
 We also enjoyed using Selenium IDE for GUI testing as it was something we had not done before, and it was quite enjoyable to do.